November 1, 2017

 10. A lightweight kettle

 Are they more of a tea drinker, or do they do a lot of winter camping?
-This compact kettle is light but tough enough for long treks.
+This kettle set is light but tough enough for long treks.
 It’s also designed for easy storage – a fuel canister nests right inside.

 11. A hand-powered blender